shay-kennedy/mtb-trail-finder/README.md

 ----
 ### App Features
 * Google Authentication/Login
-* Search By City/State
+* Search by city/state
-* Return List of MTB Trails with Trail Info
+* Return list of Mountain Biking Trails with trail details
-* Ability to add trails as favorites
+* Ability to save trails as favorites
 * User trail favorites saved to MongoDB